GGAlanSmithee/Entities/README.md

 http://ggalansmithee.github.io/Entities/

+## Typings

+There are no official typings (yet), but @ForsakenHarmony has provided a [gist](https://gist.github.com/ForsakenHarmony/33ef7c4d7cba7a08d5fa2667b5b1b31e) for TypeScript users.
 ## FAQ / Gotchas

 * Since a system is bound with the `EntityManager` as its context, a system must be a regular function (not a es6 arrow function)